rednafi/py-vscode/README.md

 </div>

 **This is an ongoing work.
 We need contributors.
-Specially, if you are doing python in VS Code on MacOS/Windows and want to contribute, please hit me up in `redowan.nafi@gmail.com`.**
+Specially, if you are doing python in VS Code on MacOS/Windows, please consider contributing.**

 ## Contribution Guidelines
 * This guideline has been made with [Sphinx](http://www.sphinx-doc.org/en/master/) and served with [Read The Docs](https://readthedocs.org/) ❤️